 A: Illinois IS one of the mandated states for fertility coverage but the company must be:

-*Not be self insured or funded by trust
+- Not be self-insured or funded by a trust

 Furthermore, since August of 2018, Illinois law requires insurance to pay for fertility preservation in the instance of cancer treatment.